Igor Łasicki

-Igor Łasicki (born 26 June 1995) is a Polish professional footballer who plays as a centre-back for I liga club Wisła Kraków.
+Igor Łasicki (born 26 June 1995) is a Polish professional footballer who plays as a centre-back for and captains II liga club GKS Tychy.

 Club career

 Łasicki with Pogoń Szczecin receiving a bronze medal at the end of the 2020–21 Ekstraklasa season.

 Łasicki is a youth product of Zagłębie Lubin.
 In 2012, he joined Napoli, and initially played for their Primavera squad.
 On 18 May 2014 he made his first-team debut, coming on as a substitute for Jorginho against Hellas Verona.

 On 19 July 2014, he was loaned to Serie C club Gubbio for the season.

 On 7 July 2017, he was loaned to Ekstraklasa club Wisła Płock.